 Next Generation began in 1993 when Steve Robinson started meeting with students at East Jefferson High School during the lunch hour.
 By the fall of 1994, this “lunch club” took place in three other Jefferson Parish high schools.
-During the 1994-95 school year, there was a tremendous growth in the number of students participating, with over 200 young people weekly attending the lunch clubs.
+During the 1994-95 school year, there was a tremendous growth in the number of students participating, with over 200 teenagers weekly attending the clubs.

-In the 1995-96 school year, a fourth club was added and Next Generation officially became non-profit organization.
-From 1996-98 Next Generation Ministries, Inc. continued their expansion to include 8 Jefferson Parish Schools.
-From 2000-2002, the Assistant Director, Jason Robinson, continued to maintain the clubs with the help of trained leaders from within the schools.
+In the 1995-96 school year, a fourth club was added and Next Generation officially became a non-profit organization.
+From 1996-98 Next Generation Ministries, Inc. continued their expansion to include eight Jefferson Parish Schools.
+For the next few years, the Director, Jason Robinson, continued to grow the clubs with mentors from surrounding communities.

-In 2002 Benjamin Comer was appointed as the Executive Director, taking Next Generation to a whole new level.
-He served with Next Generation for 12 faithful years, expanding their reach beyond local schools to the entire Gulf South, where Next Generation hosts character clubs in eight parishes in Louisiana and two counties in Mississippi.
+In 2002 Benjamin Comer was appointed as the Executive Director, taking Next Generation to the next level.
+He served Next Generation for 12 years, expanding their reach beyond local schools to eight parishes in Louisiana and two counties in Mississippi.

-In 2014, Next Generation announced Cynthia Hassenboehler as the Executive Director, utilizing her seven years of experience with the organization.
-As the staff and influence continue to expand beyond 43 schools and 4000 students, this vision behind the mission is still the driving force behind all Next Generation does:
+In 2014, Next Generation announced Cynthia Sellers as the Executive Director, utilizing her seven previous years of experience with the organization.
+As Next Generation’s influence continues to expand beyond 50 schools, 4,000 Club Members, and multiple states across the nation, the mission is still the driving force behind all Next Generation does: